Keith Haring: In pop culture

 Haring is the subject of a composition, Haring at the Exhibition, written and performed by Italian composer Lorenzo Ferrero in collaboration with DJ Nicola Guiducci.
 The work combines excerpts from popular chart music of the 1980s with samples of classical music compositions by Lorenzo Ferrero and synthesized sounds.
 It was featured at "The Keith Haring Show", an exhibition which took place in 2005 at the Triennale di Milano.

 In 2008, filmmaker Christina Clausen released the documentary The Universe of Keith Haring.
 In the film, Haring's legacy is "resurrected through colorful archival footage and remembered by friends and admirers such as artists Kenny Scharf and Yoko Ono, gallery owners Jeffrey Deitch and Tony Shafrazi, and choreographer Bill T. Jones".

 Madonna used Haring's art as animated backdrops for her 2008/2009 Sticky and Sweet Tour.
 The animation featured his trademark blocky figures dancing in beat to an updated remix of "Into the Groove".

-Keith Haring: Double Retrospect is a monster-sized jigsaw puzzle by Ravensburger measuring in at 17 by 6 ft with 32,256 pieces, breaking Guinness Book of World Records for the largest puzzle ever made in 2011.
+Keith Haring: Double Retrospect is an extremely large jigsaw puzzle by Ravensburger measuring in at 17 by 6 ft with 32,256 pieces, breaking Guinness Book of World Records for the largest puzzle ever made in 2011.
 The puzzle uses 32 pieces of his work and weighs 42 lb.

 In 2017, his sister Kay Haring wrote a children's book, Keith Haring: The Boy Who Just Kept Drawing, which ranked among the top ten sellers every week for over a year in the Amazon category of Children's Art History.

 In July 2020, BBC Two broadcast the documentary Keith Haring: Street Art Boy, which is built from a series of interviews between Haring and art critic John Gruen in 1989.
 The documentary, which was directed by Ben Anthony, aired in December 2020 on PBS as part of the American Masters series.

 In May 2025, Lego released Keith Haring – Dancing Figures, as part of their Lego Art line.
 The building set, which is designed for adults, features 1,773 pieces that "brilliantly captures the bold lines, vibrant colours and distinctive sense of movement and energy," of Haring's dancing figures.

 In August 2025, it was reported that filmmaker Andrew Haigh is developing a TV series based on Brad Gooch's 2024 biography Radiant: The Life and Line of Keith Haring.